Now you're ready to paint

 and when you are done...

 Knowing when you are finished is sometimes the hard part.
 Can't help you with that.
 At some point you just have to stop, sign your work, and frame it.
 Signing encaustic is tricky.
-You can scratch in your signature and then go over it with an oil stick or oil pastel to embed color, or you can use a pencil which will work on wax (I often use a Stabile in white or black).
-Occasionally I will also sign by embedding a tiny sea shell (my family name was Swedish for 'seashore').
+You can scratch in your signature and then go over it with an oil stick or oil pastel to embed color, or you can use a type of pencil that works on wax (like Stabile in white or black).
+You may prefer to just sign on the back of the panel.

-After you are all done, polish the piece with a microfiber cloth or a soft, old t-shirt.
+After you are all done let the painting 'cure' for a few days at least and then you can polish the surface with a microfiber cloth or a soft, old t-shirt.
 As with other paint media, an encaustic surface sometimes dulls over time as it cures.
 Just simply polish the surface again.

-After you are all done, polish the piece with a microfiber cloth or a soft, old t-shirt.
+After you are all done let the painting 'cure' for a few days at least and then you can polish the surface with a microfiber cloth or a soft, old t-shirt.
 As with other paint media, an encaustic surface sometimes dulls over time as it cures.
 Just simply polish the surface again.